We are open to taking bookings for both new and old clients, on the proviso that you are fully vaccinated.

 Is HICAPS available and do you offer health fund rebates?

 Yes, we have a Health Industry Claims & Payment Service (HICAPS) facility for instant and hassle-free claims for those clients with private health cover and the necessary level of extras cover.
-Unfortunately, Sonoko is not able to offer rebates with either Medibank Private or HCF, but many clients with those health funds still choose her services.
+We are not able to offer rebates with either Medibank Private or HCF sorry, but many clients with those health funds still choose our services.

 What rebate should I expect?

 Given the variables of the many health funds, and variance with your individual and extras cover, it is not possible to answer this question precisely.
 Some clients have very low out of pocket expenses.
-The best “gap” payment we have seen has been $9 after rebate for both initial and follow up remedial massage.
 The eighteen “Members Only” not for profit health funds, consistently seem to provide best extras coverage for natural therapies such as massage, myotherapy, and acupuncture etc.

 What level of undress is involved?